What Is VO2 Max? The Complete Guide to the Longevity Metric That Matters Most

 Key Takeaway

-VO2 max is the single strongest predictor of longevity available to clinicians today — stronger than blood pressure, cholesterol, or BMI.
-A 2018 study in JAMA Network Open following 122,000 patients over 23 years found that individuals in the top quartile for cardiorespiratory fitness had a 5x low
+VO2 max is one of the strongest predictors of longevity available to clinicians today — often a better signal than blood pressure, cholesterol, or BMI.
+A 2018 study in JAMA Network Open following more than 122,000 patients over 23 years found that individuals in the top quartile for cardiorespirat

 Affiliate Disclosure: BetterVitals may earn a commission from purchases made through links in this article, at no additional cost to you.
 This supports our independent research and analysis.
 We only recommend products we believe in after thorough evaluation.